 I want to show you:

 - What qualifications, courses programs and coaching series I’ve completed, my big takeaways and how they’ve benefited me as well as my business + clients.

 - Everyone undertakes a unique learning and business journey and nothing you learn (as random as you may think it is), is a waste.
 Everything you experience and discover can be woven through your business and life for the better.
 It’s all valuable!

 - That you need to continually invest in learning and development to stay-up-to-date and grow your business.

 A few things to note:

-- I have spent well over $20,000 AUD on my business education (this doesn’t include my Bachelor of Psychology (Hons) or my Master of Marketing degree.
-I also haven’t listed down any of the workshops I’ve attended in Hong Kong + Australia or short online workshops/courses).
+- I have spent well over $40,000 AUD on my business education (this doesn’t include my Bachelor of Psychology (Hons) or my Master of Marketing degree.
+I also haven’t listed down any of the workshops I’ve attended in Hong Kong + Australia + Singapore or short online workshops/courses).
 I’m sharing the most significant experiences that have had the most impact,

 - This isn’t a sneaky affiliate link post!
-The only program below that I’m a proud affiliate of is the Beautiful You Coaching Academy.
+The only program below that I’m a proud affiliate of is the School of Embodied Arts – Feminine Embodiment Coaching Certification.
 I genuinely want to share with you my own learning journey as a guide for you to up-level in your own business.

 - I can’t claim this is an exhaustive list.
 I’ve probably forgotten a few courses along the way!

 - If you wish to read my most recent trainings, scroll to the bottom and start there….work your way back up!